The Data Lab

 What we do

-With our extended network of over 1,500 companies, public sector organisations and universities, we work to make Scotland the global leader in data innovation.
+With our extended network of over 1,500 companies, public sector organisations and universities, we work to make Scotland the global leader in data and AI innovation.
 To do this, we harness opportunities, connect people and ideas, and develop knowledge and expertise.

 We help Scotland’s workforce to build the industry-ready skills they need to tackle tomorrow’s challenges and apply the latest developments in data science and AI.